mmccaff/vagrant-ethereum-dev/README.md

 # vagrant-ethereum-dev
-Builds a development environment for playing with Ethereum and smart contracts
+Uses Vagrant to build an Ubuntu 16.04 development environment for playing with Ethereum and smart contracts.
+See the Vagrantfile and bootstrap.sh for more details.

 To use it
 ---------